zhuchenyu2008/ink-and-memory/README.md

 ---

-## The Voices

-Ink & Memory features 16 distinct voices, organized into three decks.
-Each voice has its own unique personality and perspective.
+## Default Voice Decks

+Ink & Memory ships with three carefully crafted decks containing 16 voices to get you started.
+These are designed to offer different perspectives on your writing—but they're just the beginning.

+**You're not limited to these voices.** The deck system lets you:
+- 🔀 **Fork** any deck to create your own customized version
+- ✏️ **Edit** voice personalities, prompts, icons, and colors
+- ➕ **Create** entirely new voices from scratch
+- 🌐 **Explore** the community store for decks made by other users
+- 📤 **Publish** your own decks to share with the community

-### The Introspection Deck
+### The Introspection Deck (Default)
 This deck is focused on self-reflection and personal growth.

 | Icon | Name | Description |